union-imgcross icon

 Other tax contributions and incentives

-Following are the other taxations under the Danish tax system:
+Additional taxations under the Danish tax system are as follows:

 • State tax: Employees pay a part of their taxes to the state.

-• Municipal tax: Employees also pay a percentage of their income in municipal tax.
+• Municipal tax: Employees also pay a percentage of their income for municipal tax.
 The amount varies from municipality to municipality.

 • Church tax: Employees who are members of the Danish National Evangelical Lutheran Church (Folkekirken) must pay church tax.
 Again, the municipality decides this amount.

 • Green taxes: People staying (and working) in Denmark are levied taxes on how much they spend on society’s resources.
-This is done to raise awareness among people and safeguard natural resources.
+This tariff helps to raise awareness and safeguard natural resources.

 Read more